leonardovida/duckdb-sqlalchemy/README.md

 `?` placeholders.

 ## Things to keep in mind
 Duckdb's SQL parser is based on the PostgreSQL parser, but not all features in PostgreSQL are supported in duckdb.
-Because the `duckdb_engine` dialect is derived from the `postgresql` dialect, `SQLAlchemy` may try to use PostgreSQL-only features.
+Because the `duckdb_sqlalchemy` dialect is derived from the `postgresql` dialect, `SQLAlchemy` may try to use PostgreSQL-only features.
 Below are some caveats to look out for.

 ### Auto-incrementing ID columns
 When defining an Integer column as a primary key, `SQLAlchemy` uses the `SERIAL` datatype for PostgreSQL.
 Duckdb does not yet support this datatype because it's a non-standard PostgreSQL legacy type, so a workaround is to use the `SQLAlchemy.Sequence()` object to auto-increment the key.
 For more information on sequences, you can find the [`SQLAlchemy Sequence` documentation here](https://docs.sqlalchemy.org/en/14/core/defaults.html#associating-a-sequence-as-the-server-side-default).